-- develop students to become independent learners: - develop detailed knowledge and understanding required for working within the Early Childhood sector; - enable the professional and practical skills required for working with children and families; - promote awareness of inclusive practice; - develop the ability to understand and apply the principles of research and evidence-based practice; - enable an appropriate understanding of the theoretical, pedagogical and legislative framework of early years' practice; - develop students' ability to reflect on practice and develop their skills in managing professional development; - develop the personal and transferable skills critical to practitioners working with children and families;

-provide full and part-time study routes to support the individual needs of the students and the organisation for which they work.
+- develop students to become independent learners; - develop detailed knowledge and understanding required for working within the Education sector; - enable the professional and practical skills required for working with learners and their families; - promote awareness of inclusive practice; - develop the ability to understand and apply the principles of research and evidence-based practice; - enable an appropriate understanding of the theoretical, pedagogical and legislative framework of education practice; - develop students' ability to reflect on practice and develop their skills in managing professional development; - develop the personal and transferable skills critical to practitioners working with learners and families; - provide full and part-time study routes to support the individual needs of the students and the organisation for which they work.
 It is recognised that part time study may support organisations in enabling students to be available to attend formal teaching sessions.